Blackfriars, Bristol: History

 During the reign of Elizabeth I parts of the premises were acquired by the Smiths and Cutlers Company and they in turn leased parts of it to the Corporation in 1654 for use as a workhouse for poor girls.
-Eventually the Smith's Hall and the adjacent Baker's Hall were acquired by the Religious Society of Friends and the premises became popularly known as Quakers Friars.
-In 1681 a mob led by John Hellier attacked the Quakers' meeting hall during persecutions following the Conventicles Act 1670.
+In 1669 the Smith's Hall and the adjacent Baker's Hall were acquired by the Religious Society of Friends and the premises began to be used as a Quaker meeting house, popularly known as Quakers Friars.
+In 1681 a mob led by John Hellier attacked the meeting house during persecutions following the Conventicles Act 1670.

 Today

 Some of the original structures, much altered by subsequent use, survive and have been recorded by English Heritage.
 In the late 20th century the buildings housed Bristol Register Office and for a short time Show of Strength Theatre Company.
 Since 2008, following the redevelopment of Broadmead, a restaurant is located there.